abdrahmansoltan/Learning-Notes/Internet/FrontEnd.md

 Webpack is a **bundler** whereas Gulp is a **task runner**

 - Simply put, Webpack is such a powerful tool that it can already perform the vast majority of the tasks you’d otherwise do through a task runner.
-For instance, Webpack already provides options for minification and sourcemaps for your bundle.
+For instance, Webpack already provides options for minification and sourcemap for your bundle.
 In addition, Webpack can be run as middleware through a custom server called webpack-dev-server, which supports both live reloading and hot reloading

 ![Gulp vs Webpack](./img/Gulp-vs-Webpack-info.jpg.jpg)